AugurProject/V2Migration/V2Deployment.md

 b) The current REP token <a href="https://etherscan.io/address/0x1985365e9f78359a9B6AD760e32412f4a445E862">(0x1985..)</a> to maintain the name "REP".

-**After careful consideration and hearing from a variety of different users and entities that interact with REP, the overwhelming consensus and feedback is that the simplest and best path forward for REP holders and ecosystem participants is to simply maintain the current REP ticker name and not rename the current REP token to REPv1, as initally announced.**
+**After careful consideration and hearing from a variety of different users and entities that interact with REP, the overwhelming consensus and feedback is that the simplest and best path forward for REP holders and ecosystem participants is to have the current REP token simply maintain the "REP" name and not rename it to REPv1, as initally announced.**

 c) ~~Immediately, block explorers, exchanges, wallet providers, etc to rename the current REP token <a href="https://etherscan.io/address/0x1985365e9f78359a9B6AD760e32412f4a445E862">(0x1985..)</a> to “REPv1”.~~